 30 percent private sector organizations violate the Maternity Benefits Act and women are not paid maternity benefits in any form.
 The Alliance demanded effective implementation of the maternity benefits act and the employers who are violating the law should be penalized.

-There are no washroom/toilet facilities in at least 20% of the public organisations and 10% of the private organisations.
-It must be declared compulsory for these organisations to provide the facility of separate washrooms for the women workers.
+There are no washroom/toilet facilities in at least 20% of the public organizations and 10% of the private organizations.
+It must be declared compulsory for these organizations to provide the facility of separate washrooms for the women workers.

-Approximately 40% private organisations, 70% public organisations and 100% industrial organisations do not comply with the Anti-Sexual Harassment at Workplaces Act 2010.
-It is demanded that in all these organisations committees on protection against sexual harassment at workplaces must be formed and if such committees exist they should be made functional.
+Approximately 40% private organisations, 70% public organisations, and 100% industrial organizations do not comply with the Anti-Sexual Harassment at Workplaces Act 2010.
+It is demanded that in all these organizations committees on protection against sexual harassment at workplaces must be formed and if such committees exist, they should be made functional.
 Arrangements must be made that its members are nominated as per law.
-The code of conduct on anti-sexual harassment should also be displayed at prominent places in these organisations.
+The code of conduct on anti-sexual harassment should also be displayed at prominent places in these organizations.

 In approximately 85% workplaces there are no arrangements for day-care centre facilities.
 For the ease of women workers day-care centre facility should be provided at workplaces and through amendments in the law it should me made mandatory for workplaces to have a day-care centre facility.